probir03/Optimal-Route-Indentifier/README.md

  2. Find the optimal distance between two given node based on the distance and speed factor.
 ```

+#### Solution
+> Make a weighted graph with all the given edges and assinged the weight as distance between nodes and speed.
+  To find the optimal route between two points/nodes, we need to find the all posssible path by the formula \
+  (Σ distance/speed) and then we need to find the smallest value path as an Optimal path.

 #### Setup
 **RUN:**
 ```bash